miguelverdugo/cosmo.py/README.txt

 README
 ======

 cosmo.py: Simple and handy command line calculator of cosmological quantities.
-It relies in astropy.cosmology module for the actual calculations
+It relies in astropy.cosmology module for the actual calculations.
+Just download it where your bash shell can find it and voila!

 usage: cosmo.py [-h] [-c COSMO] [-Om Omatter] [-H0 H0]
                 redshifts [redshifts ...]